Physer/physer.github.io/_posts/2025-07-04-auth0-role-based-auth-aspnet.md

 ## TL;DR

 This blogpost is a comprehensive post about setting up an ASP.NET Core application and Auth0 tenant from scratch.
-If you're only interested in the part where we configure Auth0 to pass the assigned role to the .NET application, please take a look at the chapter [Writing an Auth0 post-login Action](#writing-an-auth0-post-login-action) and optionally at the preceding [Creating pages in .NET only authenticated and authorized users can visit](#creating-pages-in-net-only-authenticated-and-authorized-users-can-visit).
+If you're only interested in the part where we configure Auth0 to pass the assigned role to the .NET application, please take a look at the chapter: [Writing an Auth0 post-login Action](#writing-an-auth0-post-login-action) and optionally at the preceding chapter: [Creating pages in .NET only authenticated and authorized users can visit](#creating-pages-in-net-only-authenticated-and-authorized-users-can-visit).

 In order to use ASP.NET Core's built-in [role-based-authorization](https://learn.microsoft.com/en-us/aspnet/core/security/authorization/roles?view=aspnetcore-9.0) in conjunction with Auth0, we can leverage Auth0's post-login actions to set Microsoft's role claim value to the assigned user's roles.
 This allows for clean management of users and roles in Auth0 whilst still retaining full out-of-the-box support in ASP.NET Core with roles.